maayan-svg/devops-intern-assignment/README.md

 **My Work & Challenges**
 1. I used Ubuntu as the base image for Nginx as requested.
 During the setup, I had to fix a few things:

-2. Docker Syntax: The CI failed at first because it didn't recognize docker-compose.
-I fixed it by using the docker compose command.
+2. Docker Syntax: The CI failed at first because it didn't recognize docker-compose: I fixed it by using the docker compose command.

-3. GitHub Actions Versions: I updated the workflow to use v4 for the checkout and artifact actions to avoid errors.
+4. GitHub Actions Versions: I updated the workflow to use v4 for the checkout and artifact actions to avoid errors.

-4. Custom Artifacts: I added logic to create a succeeded or failed file based on the test results.
+5. Custom Artifacts: I added logic to create a succeeded or failed file based on the test results.

 **Advanced Functional Requirements**